khiner/react-scripts-bootstrap-site-generator/README.md

 * Straightforward deployment: run `npm build` and `scp` the `build` directory to my hosting service's `public_html` directory
 * A modern stack with all the trimmings, including a precommit hook for automatic style-enforcement and sass support with file watching

-*Disclaimer: This project was built to suit the needs of the author, and in particular the portfolio page above.
+*Disclaimer: This project was built to suit the needs of the author, and in particular the blog site above.
 Although it is somewhat expressive, it is not designed to be highly robust and extensible.
 For more complex projects, expect to modify the code generated in `src/app` to suit your needs.*